 Google offers new hotel search filters, deal labels and airline price tracking

-New tools are intended to respond to mobile travel traffic growth.
+New tools are intended to respond to increase in mobile travel traffic and bookings.

 Google has said that mobile visits to travel sites now represent 40 percent of total travel traffic.
 Responding to this shift in consumer behavior, Google is introducing a range of new mobile hotel and flight search tools.